Her Campus Logo Her Campus Logo

 If the classroom has discouraged you from reading outside of academics, try your shot at one of the books on this list!
 I constantly hear about the desire to read more or read more classics, so perhaps these picks could work To Kill A Mockingbird– I mean, to kill two birds with one stone.

-Elizabeth (she/her) is a Staff Writer for Her Campus UCF, working toward her bachelor’s degree in English Literature with a minor in Theatre and a certificate in Editing & Publishing.
+Elizabeth (she/her) is a Staff Writer for Her Campus UCF, working toward her bachelor’s degree in English Literature with a minor in Theatre.
 Originally from South Florida, she dreams of becoming an author and landing her “big break” as a musical theater actor.
-She finds fulfillment in writing about mental health, music, childhood, and navigating uncharted territories.
-In her spare time, Elizabeth loves karaoke, reading literary fiction, Meg Ryan movies, and spending quality time with her favorite people.
+She finds fulfillment in writing about mental health, music, childhood, relationships, and navigating uncharted territories.
+In her spare time, Elizabeth loves expanding her vinyl collection, reading literary fiction, watching Meg Ryan movies, and spending quality time with her favorite people.